 Q: Where does the race start?

 A: Race starts at the boardwalk.
 Parking and starting are within blocks of each other.
-For details, see the course map located on the Info page.
+For details, click here for the course map (it’s also on the Race Information sub-menu).

 Q: What time should I be at the race?